httpwg/http-extensions/draft-ietf-httpbis-variants.md

 They do so by running this algorithm (or its functional equivalent) upon receiving a request:

-Given incoming-request (a mapping of field-names to lists of field values), and stored-responses (a list of stored responses suitable for reuse as defined in Section 4 of {{!RFC7234}}, excepting the requirement to calculate a secondary cache key):
+Given incoming-request (a mapping of field-names to field-values, after being combined as allowed by Section 3.2.2 of {{!RFC7230}}), and stored-responses (a list of stored responses suitable for reuse as defined in Section 4 of {{!RFC7234}}, excepting the requirement to calculate a secondary cache key):

 1. If stored-responses is empty, return an empty list.
 2. Order stored-responses by the "Date" header field, most recent to least recent.